slowjams/CLR-via-C-/5-Basic Types.md

 Obviously, boxing and unboxing/copy operations <span style="color:red">hurt</span> your application’s performance in terms of both speed and memory.

-Internally, here’s exactly what happens when a boxed value type instance is unboxed:
+Internally, here's exactly what happens when a boxed value type instance is unboxed:
 <ul>
   <li><b>If the variable containing the reference to the boxed value type instance is null, a NullReferenceException is thrown.</b></li>
-  <li><b>If the reference doesn’t refer to an object that is a boxed instance of the desired value type, an InvalidCastException is thrown.</b></li>
+  <li><b>If the reference doesn't refer to an object that is a boxed instance of the desired value type, an InvalidCastException is thrown.</b></li>
 </ul>

 The second item in the preceding list means that the following code will not work as you might expect.